This grant program addresses economic development and redevelopment needs that have arisen in the East Metro since March 15, 2020.

 Projects were funded along the following corridors, which were identified as places along which businesses and organizations have experienced significant amounts of widespread damage, major closures/vacancies and other negative impacts of COVID-19 and civil unrest.

-- Snelling-University-Rice Cultural District
+• Snelling-University-Rice Cultural District

-- East Side Community
+• East Side Community

-- West 7th Street
+• West 7th Street

 Community-led Projects

 We prioritized projects led by and serving Black, Indigenous, Asian, Latino, new Americans, immigrants, refugees, people with disabilities, LGBTQI communities, veterans, low-income communities or other communities that have been historically under- and dis-invested in by traditional funding, and 100% of projects met this criteria.
-More than 85% of the projects are owned or led by people of color.
+More than 85% of the projects were owned or led by people of color.

 Community Partnerships